School Camps Abroad in Thailand

 Combine learning about important topics while using English, Internet, making presentations and videos.

-Learning by doing in teams, locally adapted problem-based learning and learning to learn using online resources.
+Learning by doing in teams, problem solving and learning to use online resources.

 Typical Camp Agenda